KaranveerB/moonlight-userChrome/README.md

 This project is under a dual license license (GNU-GPLv3 + MIT).
 Because of this, please note that both licenses must be included in any redistributions of this project or parts of this project.
 The licensing under the GNU-GPLv3 was done to comply with the terms of the license rather than by personal choice.
+See the license files for more information

 ## Support
 There is a fair chance you'll come across bugs or mistakes as I don't know CSS, I haven't read the docs for custom CSS in Firefox, and I haven't read all of the origial code.
-Please report any problems to me and I will try my best to fix them with my limited knowledge.
+Because the bugs are likely my fault, please report them to me rather than upstream and I will try my best to fix them.

 ### Known Bugs
-- Tab bar does not hide when fullscreened
+- Tab bar does not hide when in fullscreen

 ---
 This is the unmodified version of the original developer's support message: